remeliashirlley/Plethysmograph-Data-Acquisition-System/README.md

 Plethysmograph signal and time is read from Arduino port by Python script.
 Python script is used to interface between Arduino and VBA. <br />

-> Python script performs the following actions:<br />
+> Python script performs the following actions:
-- Creates empty CSV file<br />
+- Creates empty CSV file
-- Takes a total of 500 samples <br />
+- Takes a total of 500 samples
-- Appends data into CSV file<br />
+- Appends data into CSV file

 VBA is used as a medium to store data and allow visualisation of the recorded data in Excel<br />